MSeidelFed/KineticMSI/USAGE.md

 ```

-Alternatively, we are providing a function to pipe all the "rm0" files through IsoCorrectoR for bash correction, for our function to work, all csv input files must be in a subdirectory one level below the main workspace.
+Alternatively, we are providing a function to pipe all the "rm0" files through IsoCorrectoR for batch correction, for our function to work, all csv input files must be in a subdirectory one level below the main workspace.

 ``` {r}